George Washington Gale

-George Washington Gale (1789 – September 13, 1861) was a Presbyterian minister who founded the Oneida Institute of Science and Industry.
+George Washington Gale (December 13, 1789 – September 13, 1861) was an American Presbyterian minister who founded the Oneida Institute of Science and Industry.
+He later purchased land in Illinois that became Galesburg, Illinois, named in his honor, and was instrumental in founding Knox College.

 Early life

 Gale was born in Stanford, Dutchess County, New York, the youngest of nine siblings, and became a Presbyterian minister in Western New York State.
 At the time, the transportation center of Utica was the intellectual capital of western New York.

 A graduate with honors from Union College in 1814, he attended Princeton Theological Seminary, but he withdrew because of poor health (dyspepsia).
 Although he briefly served at the Female Missionary Society, he received his ordination in the St. Laurence Presbytery.
 He settled down to preach in the Burned-over district.
 He was not a gifted speaker.
 Gale's first assignment was as missionary to settlements on the shore of Lake Ontario, followed by a pastorate in Adams, New York.

 Oneida Institute of Science and Industry

-In 1824, Gale, again troubled by dyspepsia, traveled to the southern United States, visiting Georgetown College, Hampden-Sydney College, and Central College, which was later renamed the University of Virginia.
+In 1824, Gale, again troubled by dyspepsia, resigned his position in Adams, traveled to the southern United States, visiting Georgetown College, Hampden-Sydney College, and Central College, which was later renamed the University of Virginia.
 He disapproved of Thomas Jefferson's decision to remove religion from the university's operation.

 Gale bought a farm in Western, New York, and started an experiment "teaching some young men who proposed to prepare themselves to preach the Gospel", the seven young men paying him through their labor.
 This successful experiment would be the start in the United States of the manual labor college.
 Among the students there was Charles Finney, a lawyer who, through Gale's efforts, found a new faith in Christ and undertook to become a Christian minister.

 In 1827, Gale founded the Oneida Institute of Science and Industry in Whitesboro, New York, an institution with a strong religious component, incorporating manual labor as a means by which students could pay for their education and simultaneously receive the spiritual (psychological) and physical benefits of exercise.
 Most of the Western students followed him there.